 Dino-mite is the best way to describe Jack’s 6th dinosaur birthday party!
 We were delighted that a whole bunch of his friends and family could stomp up our driveway following the dinosaur footprints to have a roaring good time!

 We like to use our imagination and put extra effort into decorating a table.
 On this occasion, we covered a white table with paper runners with a timber look.
 The table was set with grass place mats, and disposable bamboo plates.
 The cutlery was wrapped in a green paper napkin and the dig-in cutlery tags were tied with twine.
 Every recycled glass milk bottle had a green or orange paper straw.
 The centrepiece was made of a red dinosaur skelton in the centre, and an assortment of dinosaurs lined the table setting.

 Statement balloons are my favourite, and I couldn’t go past using gold foiled script balloons that read ROAR.
 They were positioned just above the food table, against the bamboo screen we used as the backdrop.
 We chose to use a lot of natural materials, wooden crates and rounded up decorations in browns and greens.
 I enjoyed incorporating woodgrain, grass and bamboo textures.
 A variety of dinosaurs bought in lots of prehistoric touches.
 We included a couple of palms, and plants, along with vases of foliage we found in our garden and created a ROARsome Dinosaur terrarium which was hit with all the party guests, the little ones and the grown-ups too!

-Food is very important for mini Palentologists, we had jungle juice to quench their thirst, and a delicious menu that not only satisfied their hunger but excited their tastebuds.
+Food is very important for mini paleontologists, we had jungle juice to quench their thirst, and a delicious menu that not only satisfied their hunger but excited their taste buds.
 The menu created by our resident Chef, Tony Craven, also known as “Jack’s Daddy” was as follows: